Student Responsibility/Student Contribution

 Q. How do I appeal my financial aid award?

-The Financial Aid Appeal committee will review your appeal.
-Their decision will be based on the individual circumstances outlined in the completion of the form.
 Students will be notified, via email, of the appeal decision.
 Please note, submission of an appeal does not guarantee an adjustment to a student's award.

 Q. How do I notify your office of a change in circumstances?